 The cake is moderately sweet and slightly sour, courtesy of the rhubarb.
 It’s full of flavor, and it keeps plenty of Estonians coming back for more than one slice.

 And last, but certainly not least, we come to küpsetatud õunad.
-This simple baked apple dessert has been prepared in households across Estonia for generations.
+Popular in many cuisines, this simple baked apple dessert has been prepared in households across Estonia for generations.

 First, juicy and delicious apples are cored and hollowed.
 Once the apples have been prepared, a mixture of sugar and cinnamon is whipped up in a bowl.